 Contribution requirements of active employees and participating employers are established and may be amended only through an act of the Florida Legislature.
-The FRS requires a contribution of 3% of covered pay from employees.
+The FRS requires a contribution of 3% of covered pay from most employees.
+Those in the DROP program do not make contributions.
 The School is required to contribute at an actuarially determined rate.
 Contribution rates and amounts are listed in the table below.
 Amounts contributed were equal to the required contribution for those years.